 This fragmented systems paradigm has created a situation where customer data is distributed across multiple platforms that don’t directly support new technologies, such as open APIs, cloud computing or artificial intelligence.

 As a result, banks should develop strategies to build an Enterprise Data Architecture which rationalizes and cleans their fragmented data stores to switch to a business model based on service offerings.
 This allows banks to undertake a full digitization, target growth in select markets and invest in technologies that enhance customer experience and simplify operations.

 Today’s banking requires banking services to be agile, adaptive and scalable.
 To ensure this, the use of cognitive computing systems will increase.
 These systems can learn in real-time as data and information changes and requirements evolve.
 They can easily interact with other devices, data sources and users to adapt.

 Unlike legacy systems that were modeled under preconfigured calculations and rules, cognitive banking systems are dynamic and learn from the information that is available to them.
 Cognitive systems are helping banks to be agile, so that they can manage the ever-changing demands of customers, security, and regulation.

 Collaboration between banks and fintechs becomes increasingly important for banks to retain a competitive place in the market.
 Banks who’ve already embraced this have improved customer experience while reducing operational costs.

-We will see an increase of banks who incorporate partner fintechs or their pre-existing outsourced shared services into the direct management sphere via the creation of challenges projects.
+We will see an increase in banks that incorporate partner fintechs or their pre-existing outsourced shared services into the direct management sphere via the creation of challenging projects.

 Collaboration between banks and fintechs will focus on the following areas:

 Since PSD2 promotes competition as it favors payments via non-bank financial service providers, banks face an additional challenge.
-They not only need to adapt to it but they also need to take into account new competitors.
+They not only need to adapt to it but they also need to take new competitors into account.